Completeness for the Complexity Class $\forall \exists \mathbb{R}$ and Area-Universality: Discussion and Open Problems

 \textsc{Universal Graph Metric} clearly has a similar spirit as area-universality.
 The edge lengths are universally quantified and the drawing is existentially quantified.
 However, a simple argument shows the following (surprising), but known, fact:

-\begin{proposition}[Belk \& Connelly \cite{BelkC07}] \textsc{Universal Graph Metric} is in P. \end{proposition} \begin{proof} The argument builds on the powerful theory of minor closed graph classes.
-Recall that a graph $F$ is a \emph{minor} of a graph $G$ ($F\prec G$), if we can attain $F$ from $G$ by deleting edges, vertices, or contracting edges.
+\begin{proposition}[Belk, Connelly~\cite{BelkC07}] \textsc{Universal Graph Metric} is in P. \end{proposition} \begin{proof} The argument builds on the powerful theory of minor-closed graph classes.
+Recall that a graph $F$ is a \emph{minor} of a graph $G$ (denoted by $F\prec G$), if we can attain $F$ from $G$ by deleting edges, vertices, or contracting edges.
 A graph class $\G$ is minor-closed, if $G \in \G$ and $F\prec G$ imply $F \in \G$.
 A celebrated and deep theorem of Robertson and Seymour~\cite{ROBERTSON2004325} implies that every minor-closed graph class can be characterized by a finite number of forbidden minors.
 Since testing if a graph $G$ contains a fixed graph $F$ as a minor can be tested in polynomial time, the membership of a graph in any minor-closed graph class is checkable in polynomial time.

-It is easy to observe that the implicitly defined graph class of {\sc Yes}-instances of the \textsc{Universal Graph Metric} problem is indeed minor-closed: Let $\mathcal G$ denote the class of {\sc Yes}-instances for all \emph{reasonable} weight function.
-For the following argument refer to Figure~\ref{fig:MinorClosed}.
+It is easy to observe that the implicitly defined graph class of \textsc{Yes}-instances of the \textsc{Universal Graph Metric} problem is indeed minor-closed: Let $\mathcal G$ denote the class of \textsc{Yes}-instances for all \emph{reasonable} weight function.
+For the following argument refer to~\cref{fig:MinorClosed}.
 Let $G\in\mathcal G$ be a graph with a minor $F$.
 Let $w_F$ be a reasonable weight function of $F$.
-We need to show that $F$ has an embedding respecting $w_F$ into $\R^n$.
-(Here $n$ denote the number of vertices of $G$, we can assume that the embedding is wlog into $\R^n$ as we have at most $n$ vertices.)
+We need to show that $F$ has an embedding respecting $w_F$ into $\R^2$.
+(Here $n$ denote the number of vertices of $G$, we can assume that the embedding is w.l.o.g. into $\R^n$ as we have at most $n$ vertices.)
 For that purpose consider an embedding $\varphi$ of $F$ into $\R^n$ realizing $w_F$.
 This exists by definition since $w_F$ is reasonable.
 We can extend $\varphi$ to an embedding $\psi$ of $G$.
 For contracted edges, we use weight $0$, deleted vertices are placed arbitrarily, and weights of deleted edge are inferred by the embedding.
 This defines a weight function $w_G$ of $G$, which is, as we have just shown, reasonable.
 Thus there is an embedding $\psi_2$ of $G$ into $\R^2$ as $G \in \mathcal{G}$.
 This embedding restricted to the vertices of $F$ gives an embedding of $w_F$ into $\R^2$.
 Thus $F\in \mathcal{G}$. \end{proof}